I was drawn to this town solely because of its name: Pleasant Hill

 interior of antique store

 Brown’s Vintage & Variety is on this main street (First Street).
-They do have an enormous variety and plenty of vintage to peruse.
+They do have an enormous variety and plenty of vintage items to peruse.

 man holding historic photo